Tamaramoh12/ReadingNotes201/Read: 03.md

 The **border-radius property:** which introduces the ability to create rounded corners on any box.
 The value indicates the size of the radius in pixels.

+## Arrays in JS

+**Arrays** a special type of variable.
+It doesn't just store one value; it stores a list of values.

+**How to create an array?**

+You create an array and give it a name just like you would any other variable (using the var keyword followed by the name of the array).
+The values are assigned to the array inside a pair of square brackets, and each value is separated by a comma.
+The values in the array do not need to be the same data type, so you can store a string, a number and a Boolean all in the same array.

+**Values in an array** are accessed as if they are in a numbered list.
+It is important to know that the numbering of this list starts at zero (not one).

 ## JS Control Flow

+**if..else statement**

+this statement check a condition, and in both ways if the condition is correct ot wrong there is a statement to execute.

+**syntax:**

+if (a > b){

+  statement;

+} else{

+  statement;

+}

+**switch statements**

+A switch statement starts with a variable called the switch value.
+Each case indicates a possible value for this variable and the code that should run if the variable matches that value.

+**Syntax:**

+switch (var){

+case 'value':

+statement;

+break;

+case 'value2':

+statement2;

+break;

+default:

+statement;

+break;

+}